Questions to Keep in Mind Before Starting Your Roadmap

 Who will I be sharing my roadmaps with?

 Outside of the intended audience, think about additional audiences that might be interested in your work.
 When it comes to roadmaps, the more eyes the better.
 Transparency is the key to keeping alignment and consistency.
 You can even embed your roadmap on a Jira page or team Wiki page!
-Keep this in the back of your mind throughout the process, as it may influence other elements of your roadmap, like Tags and filters.
+Keep this in the back of your mind throughout the process, as it may influence other elements of your roadmap like tags and filters.

 What am I trying to communicate with my Roadmap?